MikeyBurkman/eggnog/README.md

 ## eggnog ##
 What require() should be.

-eggnog is a simple, lightweight module and dependency injection framework for NodeJs, especially made for medium-to-large projects that are organized into modules
+eggnog is a simple, lightweight dependency injection framework for NodeJs
+- Designed for organzing applications that are structured into smaller modules
 - Having the ability to unit test, without being opinionated on the framework, was a top priority
 - Minimal boilerplate -- Convention over configuration
 - No config files or factories to define everything -- eggnog crawls your project for you